-Egypt tightens security after call for repeat protests
+Egypt's Sisi plays down repeat protest call as security tightened

 On Friday morning, roads leading to Tahrir Square in central Cairo, the epicenter of protests that led to the overthrow of former President Hosni Mubarak in 2011, were closed to traffic, There was a heavy police presence around the square and at some junctions in the city center.

+Sisi came to power after leading the overthrow of Islamist former President Mohamed Mursi in 2013 following mass protests against Mursi’s rule.

+Sisi said on Friday that at some point he would request a show of mass support in which Egyptians would “go out in their millions”.

-Sisi, who came to power after leading the overthrow of Islamist former President Mohamed Mursi, has overseen a broad crackdown on dissent that has extended to liberal as well as Islamist groups, and which rights groups say is the most severe in recent memory.
+Sisi has overseen a broad crackdown on dissent that has extended to liberal as well as Islamist groups, and which rights groups say is the most severe in recent memory.

 Sisi’s backers say the crackdown was needed to stabilize Egypt after the turmoil that followed the country’s 2011 uprising.
-Sisi has dismissed allegations of corruption posted online by Mohamed Ali, a former contractor and actor, in the run-up to the protests.

 Several hundred of those detained in the past week have been placed under investigation for charges including using social media to spread false news, undermining national security, joining a banned terrorist group, and protesting without a permit, defense lawyers say.

-Reporting by Aidan Lewis, Mohamed Abdellah Omar Fahmy; Writing by Aidan Lewis, Editing by William Maclean
+Additional reporting by Mohamed Abdellah; Writing by Aidan Lewis, Editing by William Maclean